jswoboda/SimISR/README.md

 The user can also take advantage of two different APIs to plot results using the SimISR.
 The first is in Python and is called [GeoDataPython](https://github.com/jswoboda/GeoDataPython).
 A MATLAB version of this API is also avalible called [GeoDataMATLAB](https://github.com/jswoboda/GeoDataMATLAB).
 Both APIs can read in the structured files from SimISR.

 ## Installation
-from Terminal:
+All prereqs are handled automatically on install:

 	git clone https://github.com/jswoboda/SimISR.git
 	cd SimISR
-	python setup.py develop
+    pip install -e .

-## Install Test
+### Test
-To determine if everything has been properly istalled it is suggested that user runs the following Python files to create some test data.
+To determine if everything has been properly installed it is suggested that user runs the following Python files to create some test data.

 	$ cd SimISR/Test